 Both were initially held on $25,000 bail but posted Sept.
 18.

-The pair, both of Hazelton Avenue, were previously indicted in February on a shoplifting charge.
+The pair, both of Hazelton Avenue, were in February on a shoplifting charge.

-Toms River Police said previously that two people were observed stealing more than $2,000 worth of jewelry Sept.
+Toms River Police that two people were observed stealing more than $2,000 worth of jewelry Sept.
 8.